 VINAROMA GROUP was established in 2009 and since then, we have grown into a medium size group of companies incuding Vinaroma AS, Talking Wines AS, Vinissimo AS, Sansa Valore AS and Samvinlaget AS with the head office located in the business center of Oslo.
 We work hard every day to follow our vision in having a broad assortment of products from Europe and the USA, but for all that large volumes per producer without competing items in stock.
-Our main focus is to build and develop our brands primarily through the largest distribution channel of state monopoly "Vinmonopolet" and secondary through hotels & restaurants.

 The main company´s founder and owner Lars O. Saga has a wide experience of wine business.
 He took his first steps into the wine world in 2004 after completing his studies within Economics and Marketing in Oslo.
 He was available both for his customers and producers 24 hours a day, 7 days a week.